ANQIFENG/RATNUS/README.md

 </div>

 ### Full Input Version:
-- Trained with a comprehensive set of modalities including MPRAGE, FGATIR, T1 map, PD map, Multi-TI images, and diffusion-derived features as detailed in our paper.

-- This version strictly supports testing with an identical set of input features.
+- Trained with a comprehensive set of modalities as detailed in our paper.
+Strictly supports testing with an identical set of input features

 - The processing of MPRAGE and FGATIR is similar to that in the T1w-Dual Input Version.
   However, to synthesize Multi-TI images effectively, these modalities must be processed together.